effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

 Don't work primarily on your notebook monitor for ergonomic reasons.
-Get an external display.
+Get an external 27" to 30" display.

-Our requirements for an external display:

-- _27" to 30" diagonal_.
-Not too small and not too big.
-Your workspace should fit on one full-screen.
+4K resolution is required to show scaled content sharply.
-- _No ultra-wide_.
-Use a popular aspect ratio, so others can see your full screen when screen sharing.
+No ultra-wide or 5K+: Use a popular resolution, so others can display your screen when shared.
-- _4K resolution_.
-4K is required for screen sharing, as the screen may be fitted or zoomed to your screen.
-4K helps here a lot.
-5K or more is not recommended, as others might have problems to display it correctly.
-- _Webcam built-in_.
-The webcam should be as close to the main screen as possible.
-It should be built-in and horizontally centered.
-- _Good speakers_.
-The voices of your communication partners should come crystal clear from the direction of the video stream.
-2-Watt speakers are not crystal clear.
-- _Accurate colors_.
-Not super important for most work, colors and range should be appropriate.
-- _Height-adjustable_.
-For ergonomics.
-- _Thunderbolt 3_.
-We would love to finally get rid of our Thunderbolt docks.
+We would love to have webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.
-- _Thin margins_.
-Design matters.

 Unfortunately none of currently available monitors matches these requirements.
-We bought cheap 4K IPS displays and a Thunderbolt Dock, external Webcam, and use the MacBook speakers.
+So, we bought cheap 4K IPS displays and a Thunderbolt Dock, external webcam, and speakers.
 Please give us a hint, if you have better alternatives.

-We have different opinions about the usage of a second screen.
-So, we won't give any advice here.

 ## Wi-Fi